tsenay/my-links/README.md

 ---
 ## Logging

-> Log management, analysis, analytics, and collection from any source
+> Log management, analysis, analytics, and collection from any source - see also [Data Visualization and Dashboards](#data-visualization-and-dashboards) and [Metrics and Time Series Data](#metrics-and-time-series-data) and [Monitoring and Alerting](#monitoring-and-alerting)

 * [Adiscon LogAnalyzer](http://loganalyzer.adiscon.com/) - Slick web interface for syslog messages -- `PHP`
 * [Countly](https://count.ly/) - Mobile and web analytics and marketing platform -- `JavaScript`